wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/examine-zero-trust-approach-to-security-microsoft-365/includes/2-examine-principles-components-of-model.md

  -  **Devices.** Gain visibility into devices accessing the network.
 Ensure compliance and health status before granting access.
  -  **Applications.** Discover shadow IT applications, ensure appropriate in-app permissions and gate access based on real-time analytics, and monitor and control user actions.
  -  **Data.** Move from perimeter-based data protection to data-driven protection.
 Use intelligence to classify and label data.
 Encrypt and restrict access based on organizational policies.
- -  **Infrastructure.** Use telemetry to detect attacks and anomalies, automatically block and flag risky behavior, and employ least privilege access principles.
+ -  **Infrastructure.** Collect measurements and other types of data remotely.
+Use this information to detect attacks and anomalies, automatically block and flag risky behavior, and employ least privilege access principles.
- -  **Network.** Ensure devices and users are not trusted just because they are on an internal network.
+ -  **Network.** Ensure devices and users aren't trusted just because they are on an internal network.
 Encrypt all internal communications, limit access by policy, and employ microsegmentation and real-time threat detection.

 :::image type="content" source="../media/zero-trust-architecture-c4c77942.png" alt-text="Diagram showing a Zero Trust architecture":::
 <br>